ansys/pyprimemesh/doc/source/user_guide/fileio.rst

 Body
 ^^^^

-When you import CAD Model and specify Part creation type Body, PyPrime inherits the Part name from CAD Body name.
+When you import CAD and specify Part creation type Body, PyPrime creates a part per body that inherits the Part name from the CAD Body name.
 The number of parts is identical to the number of bodies.

 .. figure:: ../images/creation_body.png
     :width: 200pt